-Students whose placement assessment scores indicate any combination of developmental English and/or mathematic courses must begin developmental education courses in their first semester.
-It is recommended for academic success that students enrolled in developmental education courses limit their schedules to twelve (12) credit hours.
-Concurrent enrollment in Student Success Strategies (ACA-090) is required for students who have not yet met the English requirements of DRE-097.
-Students must meet with their Success Coach and/or Faculty Advisor regularly for mentoring and obtaining guidance and support resources.
+Students whose unweighted high school GPA is less than 2.2 or placement assessment scores indicate the need for a one semester transition English and/or mathematic courses must begin transition courses in their first semester.
+It is recommended for academic success that students enrolled in transition courses limit their schedules to twelve (12) credit hours.
+For optimal success, the College encourages students to meet with their Success Coach and/or Faculty Advisor on a regular basis to receive guidance and additional support resources.